fra82/twitter-crawler/README.md

 #   - If not empty, it is possible specify a comma separated language list to retrieve only tweet of a specific language (en, es, it, etc.) - if empty all tweet are retrieved, indipendently from their language
 #    IMPORTANT: The language code may be formatted as ISO 639-1 alpha-2 (en), ISO 639-3 alpha-3 (msa), or ISO 639-1 alpha-2 combined with an ISO 3166-1 alpha-2 localization (zh-tw).
 tweetSTREAMbbox.languageFilter=
 #   - If not empty, it is possible specify the number of tweets to keep in memory (for each bounding box) before storing their content to file.
-If set to X, the crawler, for each keyword or user account, stores the retrieved tweets to file every X tweets retrieved.
+If set to X, the crawler, for each bounding box, stores the retrieved tweets to file every X tweets retrieved.
 If not specified is set equal to 100.
 tweetSTREAMbbox.flushToFileEveryXtweetsCrawled=
 #   - If not empty, it is possible specify the number of tweets to retrieve (for each bounding box) before changing the storage file.
-If set to X, the crawler, for each keyword or user account, changes the file to store  the retrieved tweets every X tweets retrieved.
+If set to X, the crawler, for each bounding box, changes the file to store  the retrieved tweets every X tweets retrieved.
 If not specified is set equal to 20000.
 tweetSTREAMbbox.changeStorageFileEveryXtweetsCrawled=
  ```